mroberts1/BOOTSTRA.386/manual/index.md

 130 CLS
 140 GOTO 30
 ```

-He says "Absolutely!"

-And I hang up the phone.

 The next day Mr. Peg is there promptly at 9 in jeans and a t-shirt.
 My team however, wander in around 9:30.
 I call it Friday-itis, a very contagious disease.